yagasoft/Logger/README.md

 ### Features:

   + Creates a log file in the app folder automatically
-  + Flush entries periodically to the file automatically
+	+ Flushes entries periodically to the file
+	+ On shutdown, text and HTML files are compressed and originals deleted
+  + Export log to HTML or text file
   + Key text is stylised
   + Wrap words in '`' character to colour them
-	+ Post sequence of coloured strings, whether passed separate or in the same string.
+	+ Post sequence of coloured strings, whether passed separate or in the same string
   + Parses exceptions
-  + Export log to HTML or text file
   + Auto scrolling stops when manually scrolling, and resumes when scrolled to bottom again
   + Options:
 	+ Toggle text wrapping